invertedv/describe/README.md

 - -t \<db.table\>.
 Table name.

 #### Outputs
+- -xy.
+If this flag is used, an XY plot is created.
+The input must be a query that returns exactly two fields.
+The first is x and the second is y.
 - -i \<image type\>.
 Image types.
 One or more of: png, jpeg, html, pdf, webp, svg, eps, emf.
 If none is specified, the plot(s) are sent to the browser.
 - -d - Directory.
 Directory for output images.
 Defaults to the working directory.